Cinema of Mexico: 1936–1956: The Golden Age

 In 1943, the Mexican industry produced seventy films, the most for a Spanish speaking country.
 Two notable films released in 1943 by director Emilio Fernández were Flor silvestre (1942) and María Candelaria (1944), both films starring prestigious Hollywood actress Dolores del Río.
 The movies were triumphs for the director and for internationally acclaimed cinematographer, Gabriel Figueroa especially with María Candelaria winning the top prize at the Cannes Festival.
 Other celebrated Fernández films were La perla (1945), Enamorada (1946), the American-Mexican production The Fugitive (1947), directed with John Ford, Río Escondido (1947), La Malquerida (1949) and Pueblerina (1949).

 Gilbert Roland starred in The Torch, a remake of Enamorada.
 The film is also known as Bandit General in the United Kingdom.

 In 1948 there was another "first" for Mexican cinema: The trilogy of Nosotros los Pobres, Ustedes los ricos and Pepe el Toro, starring Mexican icons Pedro Infante and Evita Muñoz ("Chachita") and directed by Ismael Rodríguez.

 The only other comedian with the same level of popularity as Cantinflas was German Valdez "Tin-Tan".
 Tin-Tan played a pachuco character appearing with a zoot suit in his films.
 Unlike Cantinflas, Tin-Tan never played as a pelado, but as a Mexican-American.
 He employed pachuco slang in many of his movies and frequently used Spanglish, a dialect that many Mexican residents disdained.

 In the middle of the 1940s, the Spanish director Juan Orol started the production of films with Cuban and Mexican dancers.
 This cinematographic genre was named "Rumberas film", and was very popular with the Latin American audiences.
 The stars of this exotic genre were María Antonieta Pons, Meche Barba, Ninón Sevilla, Amalia Aguilar and Rosa Carmina.

-Other relevant films during these years include Espaldas mojadas (Wetbacks) by Alejandro Galindo, Aventurera a melodrama starred by Ninón Sevilla, Dos tipos de cuidado (1951), El Rebozo de Soledad (1952) and Los Olvidados (The Young and the Damned) (1950), a story about impoverished children in Mexico City directed by the Mexican of Spanish ascendent director Luis Buñuel, a very important figure in the course of the Mexican Cinema of the 1940s and 1950s.
-Some of the most important Buñuel's films in his Mexican period are Subida al cielo (1952), Él (1953), and Ensayo de un crimen (1955).
+Other relevant films during these years include Espaldas mojadas (Wetbacks) by Alejandro Galindo, Aventurera a melodrama starring Ninón Sevilla, Dos tipos de cuidado (1951), El Rebozo de Soledad (1952) and Los Olvidados (The Young and the Damned) (1950), a story about impoverished children in Mexico City directed by the Mexican of Spanish descent director Luis Buñuel, a very important figure in the course of the Mexican Cinema of the 1940s and 1950s.
+Some of the most important of Buñuel's films in his Mexican period are Subida al cielo (1952), Él (1953), and Ensayo de un crimen (1955).

 The themes during those years, although mostly conventional comedies or dramas, touched all aspects of Mexican society, from the 19th century dictator Porfirio Díaz and his court, to love stories always tainted by drama.